 Evidence-Based Integrated Care Plan (EBICP)

-This category-leading plan feature incorporates the latest oral-health research into a benefit enhancement that helps improve the health of your teeth and gums – and your whole body.
+This category-leading plan feature incorporates oral-health research into a benefit enhancement that helps improve the health of your teeth and gums – and your whole body.

 People with certain health conditions can benefit from extra dental care.
-For those who are pregnant or have diabetes, cancer, kidney failure, heart conditions, suppressed immune systems, or progressive periodontal disease, the connection between those conditions and good oral health is well-documented.
+For pregnant women or people with diabetes, cancer, kidney failure, heart conditions, suppressed immune systems, or progressive periodontal disease, the connection between those conditions and good oral health is well-documented.

 That’s the “I” in EBICP.
-By integrating oral healthcare with the medical management of select diseases and conditions, patients can proactively address the relationship between the two.
+The program integrates oral healthcare with the medical management of selected diseases and conditions, helping you get and stay healthy.

-Radiation and chemotherapy treatments for cancer can lead to many debilitating oral conditions.
-Radiotherapy can affect salivary glands and oral tissues when they fall within the field of radiation exposure.
-Pain, rapid tooth decay and dry mouth are among the oral-health implications of cancer treatment.
+Radiation and chemotherapy treatments for cancer can cause severe oral problems.
+Radiotherapy can affect salivary glands and oral tissues when their exposed to radiation.
+Pain, rapid tooth decay, and dry mouth are among the oral-health implications of cancer treatment.
 Also, some chemotherapy drugs increase the risk of jawbone-tissue loss due to infection.

-Many side effects can be avoided or greatly reduced with diligent oral care and participation by the dental team in the overall cancer treatment.
-Early intervention in the pre-treatment workup can reduce oral complications by completing all necessary restorations, removing teeth with a poor prognosis prior to cancer treatment and establishing a preventive plan that includes increased dentist visits.
+Many side effects can be avoided or greatly reduced with diligent oral care and participation by the dental team in cancer treatment.
+Oral complications can be reduced by promptly completing all necessary restorations, removing teeth with a poor prognosis prior to cancer treatment, and establishing a preventive plan that includes increased dentist visits.